NSHipster/articles/2014-10-17-inter-process-communication.md

 There are many ways for objects to communicate with one another in Cocoa:

 There is, of course, sending a message directly.
 There are also the target-action, delegate, and callbacks, which are all loosely-coupled, one-to-one design patterns.
 KVO allows for multiple objects to subscribe to events, but it strongly couples those objects together.
-Notifications, on the other hand, allow messages to be broadcast globally, and intercepted by any object that knows what to listen for. footnote:[It's pretty astonishing just how many notifications are fired off during the lifecycle of an application.
-Try adding `NSNotificationCenter -addObserverForName:object:queue:usingBlock` with `nil` values for `name` and `object` just as an application launches, and see just how many times that block fires.]
+Notifications, on the other hand, allow messages to be broadcast globally, and intercepted by any object that knows what to listen for.

 Each application manages its own `NSNotificationCenter` instance for infra-application pub-sub.
 But there is also a lesser-known Core Foundation API, `CFNotificationCenterGetDistributedCenter` that allows notifications to be communicated system-wide as well.